Maksull/DevOps_online_Kharkiv_2021Q4/m2/task2.1/readme.md

 Then I cloned it and made group, that contains these two machines:<br/>
 ![Cloning VM](screenshots/Cloning%20VM.png)<br/>
 ![Group with VMs](screenshots/Group%20with%20VMs.png)<br/>
-To create group in command line you can use:
+To create group in command line you can use:<br/>
 VBoxManage modifyvm "vm01" --groups "/TestGroup"
-To detach vm from the group you can use:
+To detach vm from the group you can use:<br/>
 VBoxManage modifyvm "vm01" --groups ""